Brooke Lenz, Ph.D., Chair

 - Read with comprehension and aesthetic appreciation, think critically about and respond to texts from a variety of genres and periods, and articulate why they respond the way they do to the readings.

 - Produce written documents that demonstrate an understanding of the roles that audience, context and purpose play in determining rhetorical choices.
 Further, these documents should demonstrate the ability to state and develop a thesis; to employ an effective organizational scheme; to write unified and coherent sentences and paragraphs; and to edit for correctness in grammar, punctuation, usage and mechanics.

 - Conduct, assess, and make use of research done through a variety of media.

-The department of English awards departmental distinction at faculty discretion to graduating seniors.
-These honors are to inspire and reward students who have completed outstanding work within the department.
+The department of English and World Languages awards departmental distinction in English at faculty discretion to graduating seniors.
+These honors are to inspire and reward students who have completed outstanding work within the English major.
 Students must have a minimum 3.700 department and major-field GPA and a 3.300 cumulative GPA.
 Students must complete a superior senior thesis with a grade of A, present some piece of their work in a public forum, and demonstrate truly distinctive ability and performance in the English major.

 Offerings in World Languages provide a comprehensive study of the language, literature, and cultures of the Hispanic world designed to prepare students for a professional career in international business, a career in teaching, or graduate study in Spanish.
 The use of proficiency-based methodologies and audio-visual tools in the study of culture and language bring the student to an understanding and an active command of Spanish in the areas of reading, writing, listening, and speaking.
 All Spanish courses are conducted in the target language.
 A full complement of courses for a Spanish major or minor is available on the Winona campus.
 Additionally, the department offers beginning and intermediate courses in Latin and Greek, as well as beginning courses in Hebrew.